tubiz/voguepay-woocommerce-payment-gateway/readme.txt

 == Upgrade Notice ==

-= 2.0.2 =
+= 2.0.3 =
-* Add support for Woocommerce 2.2 & automatically redirect the customer to Voguepay to make payment.
+* Kindly update to this version immediately, this is a very important update that fixes an order payment status from being updated once payment is made in the newest Voguepay global platform that was launched recently.